-SUNDAY IN WINCHESTER by John Paul Strain
+SUNDAY IN WINCHESTER by John Paul Strain - Framed with deluxe frame!

-is now available as a Signed & numbered extra large giclee canvas print by John Paul Strain.
+Signed & numbered extra large giclee canvas print by John Paul Strain.

 General Stonewall Jackson and Anna Jackson with the Graham Family

 Kent Street Presbyterian Church - February 2, 1862

 Executive Canvas Giclées - 1 Available at Ashley's Art Gallery